 The miners helped shape Bedminster into a strong working class community, during a period of rapid industrial and urban growth.

-September 10th 2021 marked the 135th anniversary of the worst mining disaster in Bedminster’s history, when many miners were injured and 10 lost their lives at the Dean Lane pit.
-This tragic event had a huge impact on the community of Bedminster.
+September 10th 2026 marks the 140 year anniversary of one of the worst mining disaster in Bedminster’s history, when many miners were injured and 10 lost their lives at the Dean Lane pit.
+August 31 2026 marks the 135 year anniversary of the Malago Vale pit disaster when 10 miners were also killed.

 “Have you got your heavy boots on for a tour of the mine?